-Most landlords are continually seeking out ways to maximize their profits, as well as make life easier when dealing with their investment properties.
-These two goals can be achieved by making smart and affordable rental property upgrades.
+Most landlords continually seek out ways to maximize profits, as well as make life easier when dealing with their investment properties.
+These two goals can be achieved by making smart and affordable rental property upgrades when needed.

 Landlord-Friendly Property Upgrades that will Increase Rental Income and Make Life Easier

-As a landlord that wants to attract high-quality renters and minimize repairs down the road, so that everything is streamlined, cost-effective, and profitable, it’s important to put upgrades in place that make the most sense.
-For instance, some landlords will invest in expensive upgrades such as granite countertops, in a neighborhood that doesn’t allow for raising the rent to recover the costs of such an upgrade.
+As a landlord who wants to attract high-quality renters and minimize repairs down the road so that everything is streamlined, cost-effective, and profitable, it’s important to put upgrades in place that make the most sense.
+For instance, some landlords will invest in expensive upgrades such as granite countertops in a neighborhood that doesn’t allow for raising the rent to recover the costs of such an upgrade.

 1. Upgrade from Carpet to Durable Flooring to Increase the Value of Your Rental

-If you’re looking for a surefire way to make your life easier as a landlord, and increase the value of your real estate investment, then switching from carpet to durable flooring will do the trick.
-Let’s go over a few discussion points so you can see why this rental upgrade recommendation is on our top 10 list:
+If you’re looking for a surefire way to make your life easier as a landlord and increase the value of your real estate investment, then switching from carpet to durable flooring will do the trick.
+Let’s go over a few discussion points so you can see why this rental upgrade recommendation is on our top ten list:

 Carpet vs Wood Flooring – Which One is a Smart Upgrade for Landlords?